resolute/std/README.md

-# Standard JavaScript/TypeScript Library
+# Standard TypeScript Development

 Well tested TypeScript functions suitable for use in browser, service worker, and Node.js contexts.

 ## Installation